-Throughout the year’s wars broke out on, and off, bus stations, daycares, schools, hospitals, homes, etc. were all being bombed every day on the news, then civilians were getting killed, and next thing I know me, and my brothers, and sisters were all getting sent to the army because it was mandatory.
-We were all staking out on the Israel border sleeping on mattresses and on the ground guarding, and fighting, and praying we didn’t die, our army bases and houses near our house were getting bombed to the ground, we had little to no food or water to consume, we had a bucket of water each to bathe with, crying day, and night because missiles and bombs, and gunshots was all we heard, and witnessed every day and night.
-It was a war that I will never forget.
-As a child at the tender age of 7 years old seeing a suicide bomber blowing himself, my uncle and other civilians up while I, and my class were crossing over dead bodies in the street with blood everywhere including on me with his head on the ground by my feet.
+Throughout the years wars broke out on and off and bus stations, daycares, schools, hospitals, homes etc. were all being bombed everyday on the news, then civilians were getting killed and next thing I know me and my brothers and sisters were all getting sent to the army because it was mandatory.
+We were all staking out on the Israel border sleeping on mattresses and on the ground guarding and fighting and praying we didn’t die, our army bases and houses near our house were getting bombed to the ground, we had little to no food or water to consume, we had a bucket of water each to bathe with, crying day and night because missiles and bombs and gunshots was all we heard & witnessed every day and night.
+It was wars that I will never forget.
+As a child at the tender age of 7 years old seeing a suicide bomber blowing himself, my uncle and other civilians up while me and my class were crossing over dead bodies in the street with blood everywhere including on me with his head on the ground by my feet.
 Growing up I was scared to touch anything I saw or talk to anyone outside because any object could’ve been a bomb and any person could’ve been a terrorist.
 It was rough and certain families were lucky to leave yet a lot of them weren’t.

 Life As A Soldier In The IDF

-In 2014 Israel war continued and families started to separate and I remembered being sent out with other soldiers to search for 3 teenage boys who were kidnapped by Arabs while walking home from military training which was the reason why the war broke out again.
-After days of searching for them, we found their body’s decapitated, it was a very dark place to be at that time, nobody was safe.
-Not one person knows how traumatizing it is for me as a young girl going through that war, and everything else that I’ve been through ever ask how am I or even gave me time to heal.
-Yes, I’m physically here but mentally empty, scared, unhappy, drained, and very depressed.
+In 2014 Israel war continued and families started to separate and I remembered being sent out with other soldier to search for 3 teenage boys who were kidnapped by arabs while walking home from military training which was the reason for why the war broke out again.
+After days of searching for them we found their body’s decapitated, it was a very dark place to be at that time, nobody was safe.
+Not one person knows how traumatizing it is for me as a young girl going thru that war, and everything else that I’ve been through ever ask how am I or even gave me time to heal.
+Yes I’m physically here but mentally empty, scared, unhappy, drained and very depressed.
 I wanted to leave Israel so bad because it was too much uncertainty going on around me!

 My Testimony & New Beginning

-This is just a little bit of what I went through while living in Israel, it truly taught me love, respect, and forgiveness!
+This is just a little bit of what I went thru while living in Israel, it truly taught me love, respect and forgiveness!
 I got a second chance at life and I’m beyond grateful, very humble and have so much to be proud of in myself because it was more than I thought I could handle!
-God had me through it all, and this is why I don’t take being alive lightly at all!
-This is why I fight hard for my own and just for any, and everybody.
-My life is all for a greater purpose that’s why I’m focused on love and forgiveness, and try to understand another person’s pain without judgment!
+God had me through it all and this is why I don’t take being alive lightly at all!
+This is why I fight hard for my own and just for any and everybody.
+My life is all for a greater purpose that’s why I’m focused on love and forgiveness and try to understand another person’s pain without judgements!